wyjw/carmor/README.md

 int main () {
   rpc_call(x, ...); // This is a request for an element x from the other machine.
 This request could be rejected. x = subFunc(x,y);
+  rpc_heap_call(&z[3], ..., WRITE); // This is a request for the ability to write a value to a heap object on machine 1.
 }